facebook/react-native-website/website/blog/2018-04-04-build-com-app.md

 We’ve released and maintained a number of React Native libraries:

-* react-native-polyfill
+* `react-native-polyfill`
-* react-native-simple-store
+* `react-native-simple-store`
-* react-native-contact-picker
+* `react-native-contact-picker`

-We have also contributed to a long list of libraries including: React and React Native, react-native-schemes-manager, react-native-swipeable, react-native-gallery, react-native-view-transformer, react-native-navigation
+We have also contributed to a long list of libraries including: React and React Native, `react-native-schemes-manager`, `react-native-swipeable`, `react-native-gallery`, `react-native-view-transformer`, `react-native-navigation`.

 ## Our Journey